awesomemotive/wp-mail-logging/readme.txt

 * Check your inbox spam folder
 * If the email is not there, your email provider is blocking the email before it even reaches the spambox.
 This is common.

-We recommend in this case send your WordPress email with a service provider, like Sendgrid. <a href="https://www.mailpoet.com/blog/top-three-smtp-plugins-for-wordpress/">See our guide on free plugins and options to send with an SMTP plugin.</a>
+We recommend in this case to send your WordPress email with a service provider, like MailPoet or Sendgrid. <a href="https://www.mailpoet.com/blog/top-three-smtp-plugins-for-wordpress/">See our guide on free plugins and options to send with an SMTP plugin.</a>

 ### Which emails does WooCommerce send?